Battle of Mutukula: Casualties

-Three soldiers from Boma's battalion were killed in the attack, while several dozen were wounded.
+According to journalists Tony Avirgan and Martha Honey, three soldiers from Boma's battalion were killed in the attack, while several dozen were wounded.
 A Ugandan tank and three OT-64 SKOT armoured personnel carriers were destroyed.
 The hasty Ugandan retreat left large caches of weapons and ammunition abandoned; the Tanzanians seized a tank, three 160 mm mortars, and three 120 mm mortars.
 (Note: The Tanzanian state-owned newspaper, Daily News, stated that two tanks, six armoured personnel carriers, three Land Rovers, and several jeeps and lorries were captured.)
 Rwehururu stated that 14 Ugandan soldiers were killed, while his artillery officer was wounded and two sergeants were taken captive.
 (Note: The Daily News reported that "Mutukula was littered with the dead bodies of [Ugandan] soldiers.")
 Despite this defeat, the Ugandans subsequently claimed to have killed "hundreds" of Tanzanians at Mutukula.
 (Note: Rwehururu wrote that his men had inflicted "hundreds" of casualties on the Tanzanians, and that "their bodies littered the Mutukula Prison grounds".
 He wrote that furthermore, "intercepted messages revealed that they needed at least 10 lorries to transport the dead and the wounded".)
+The claim of high Tanzanian losses was described as unrealistic by historian Charles G. Thomas who argued that the Tanzanians likely lost "a handful" dead and "several dozen" wounded.